liuyuhengtoby/Toyshop/README.md

 # Toyshop
-This is a java web project done with tomcat server and mysql database what can be found in this project:
+This is a java web project done with tomcat server and mysql database. /n what can be found in this project:
 1. a localhost tomcat server setted up
 2. mysql database used to store user information and stock information